stackticio/documentation/docs/architecture.md

 ## Security and Data Concerns

-Stacktic operates as a stack generator, not as an operator or agent within your infrastructure.
-This means it requires only basic credentials to initialize an empty repository and registry, without storing any personal information or code.
+Stacktic operates as a stack generator, not as an operator or deployemnt agent within your infrastructure.
+This means it requires only credentials for git repo to push and merge and registry to pull and build images to initialize an empty repository and registry, without storing any personal information or code.
 The platform provides the application's skeleton, allowing you to write or migrate your code without concern for underlying complexities.

-## Relation with the Repository

-Stacktic actively manages and updates versions, dependencies, connections, and services to ensure your stack remains current.
-It accomplishes this by creating new branches for these updates, giving you the option to merge these changes or ignore them if upgrades are not desired at the moment.

-This example highlights the overall workflow.
-The user begins by entering initial information, such as registry details and Git credentials for a dedicated project repository.
-They then specify a branch for Stacktic updates, utilizing "main" for their code.
-The user integrates all initial design code in the first merge, followed by subsequent merges for changes, updates, and modifications on day two.
+## stacktic autoamtion overview
+Stacktic autoamte any layer and step on the way for full stack applciations from day0 architedcturr to day1 despcloemnt to day2 operation. the platform understand metdata based on the UI toplogiy and its autoamtign all these layers unclduging the security and human tasks configiraiton involved...    it does not have anthing to do wioth the code itself of the logic or the datbases.. its create all the sekelton till code inclduign the infra,apis,connecores ,decpencies and more but the code is compeltly yours .   in other words its autoamting every beyond the code so yoyu just focus on the code. stacktic will generate the atuoamtion into git repo that ccan installed on single command or components like argocd directly to k8s

 ![img_23.png](img_23.png)